andychiare/blog/_posts/xxxx-xx-xx-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-3.markdown

 > **Note**: Ensure that the name of a permission is exactly the same as the corresponding scope.

-In our case, the resulting permissions configuration is as follows:
+In our case,  you will add one permission for `read:books` and one for `write:books`.
+For both permissions specify the client application associated with our React application.
+The final configuration should look like the following:

 ![./xxx-images/permissions.png](./xxx-images/permissions.png)